OfficeDev/office-js-docs-pr/docs/excel/custom-functions-dialog.md

 Within your add-in, you have two options for creating dialogs:

-- The [Dialog API](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/dialog-api-in-office-add-ins) is used by Office add-in's browser-based engine but not custom functions runtime
-- `OfficeRuntime.Dialog` can be accessed by both the browser-based engine and custom functions runtime.
+- `OfficeRuntime.Dialog` can be accessed by both the browser-based JavaScript engine and custom functions runtime.
 You should use this dialog when developing custom functions.
+- The [Dialog API](https://docs.microsoft.com/office/dev/add-ins/develop/dialog-api-in-office-add-ins) is used by Office add-in's browser-based Javascript engine, but is not accessible from custom functions' runtime.

+The primary scenario for the `OfficeRuntime.Dialog` API is to facilitate authentication.
+For more details about authentication with custom functions, see [Custom functions authentication](./custom-functions-authentication.md).

 ## Dialog API example